civol/HDLRuby/tuto/tutorial_sw.md

 ### 5.5.
 What about the control statements in processes?

 There is not much to say in this section...
-Because all have been said in the section about [parallelism in sequencer](#parallelism).
+Because all has been said in the section about [parallelism in sequencer](#parallelism).
 The fact is all the constructs described in this previous section were initially designed for the processes, and by extension could also be used in sequencers.

 These statements can be used for both clocked processes and combinatorial processes.
 For example, the following is a combinatorial circuit that implements a simple ALU (Arithmetic and Logic Unit), able to perform the addition, the subtraction, the bitwise AND, and the bitwise OR of the two input values, while the operation is selected by a third input signal.